MidnightCommander/website/docs/coding-style.md

 ## Variables

-Don't mix variable declarations and code; declare variables only at the beginning of the appropriate block.
+Do not mix variable declarations and code; declare variables only at the beginning of the appropriate block.

 Reduce variable scope as much as possible: declare local variables in the block where they are used.